brockmh/CPS310Project/Phase2.md

 ![Entity drawio](https://github.com/user-attachments/assets/0f54143d-eb8f-4d0b-949b-41aa7823a0f4)

 ## Use Case Diagram Fix
-1️.
-Student Course Enrollment
+- Student Course Enrollment <br>
-Actors: Student, System
+Actors: Student, System  <br>

 Steps:
-Student logs into the system.
+1. Student logs into the system.
-The system displays available courses.
+2. The system displays available courses.
-The student selects a course and enrolls.
+3. The student selects a course and enrolls.
-The system updates the student’s academic schedule.
+4. The system updates the student’s academic schedule.
-The student receives a confirmation notification.
+5. The student receives a confirmation notification.

-2️.
-Final Grade Submission (Faculty)
+- Final Grade Submission (Faculty)<br>
-Actors: Faculty, System
+Actors: Faculty, System <br>

 Steps:
-Faculty logs into the system.
+1. Faculty logs into the system.
-The system displays the courses they are teaching.
+2. The system displays the courses they are teaching.
-Faculty selects a course.
+3. Faculty selects a course.
-Faculty enters final grades for each student.
+4. Faculty enters final grades for each student.
-The system stores the grades and submits them for approval.
+5. The system stores the grades and submits them for approval.
-Faculty receives confirmation.
+6. Faculty receives confirmation.

-3️.
-Major Change Request
+- Major Change Request <br>
-Actors: Student, Registrar, System
+Actors: Student, Registrar, System <br>

 Steps:
-Student logs into the system.
+1. Student logs into the system.
-Student navigates to the “Major Change” request section.
+2. Student navigates to the “Major Change” request section.
-Student selects a new major and submits the request.
+3. Student selects a new major and submits the request.
-The system forwards the request to the registrar.
+4. The system forwards the request to the registrar.
-The registrar reviews the request.
+5. The registrar reviews the request.
-If approved, the system updates the student’s record.
+6. If approved, the system updates the student’s record.
-If denied, the student is notified with a reason.
+7. If denied, the student is notified with a reason.

-4. Graduation Processing
+- Graduation Processing <br>
-Actors: Student, Registrar, Admin, System
+Actors: Student, Registrar, Admin, System <br>

 Steps:
-Student applies for graduation through the system.
+1. Student applies for graduation through the system.
-The system checks eligibility requirements.
+2. The system checks eligibility requirements.
-The registrar reviews the application.
+3. The registrar reviews the application.
-If requirements are met, the system forwards the application to the admin.
+4. If requirements are met, the system forwards the application to the admin.
-Admin grants final approval.
+5. Admin grants final approval.
-The system updates the student’s status and sends a confirmation.
+6. The system updates the student’s status and sends a confirmation.

+- Transcript Viewing & Generation <br>
+Actors: Student, Registrar, System <br>

+Steps:
+1. Student logs into the system.
+2. Student navigates to the transcript section.
+3. The system retrieves the student’s academic record.
+4. The system generates the transcript.
+5. Student views/downloads the transcript.

+- Withdrawing from a Class <br>
+Actors: Student, Registrar, System <br>

+Steps:
+1. Student logs into the system.
+2. Student selects a course to withdraw from.
+3. Student provides a reason.
+4. The system processes the withdrawal request.
+5. The system updates the student’s schedule.
+6. The student receives confirmation.